VIMPAT is indicated for:

 TREATMENT-EMERGENT ADVERSE EVENTS

-VIMPAT ADVERSE EVENTS ACROSS ADULT AND PEDIATRIC TRIALS WERE CONSISTENT.2
+VIMPAT ADVERSE EVENTS ACROSS ADULT AND PEDIATRIC PARTIAL-ONSET SEIZURE TRIALS WERE CONSISTENT.10

-The safety profile of VIMPAT in pediatric patients with partial-onset seizures is based on open-label trials, which was similar to the safety profile in adult patients with partial-onset seizures.1,2
+Safety of VIMPAT was evaluated in clinical studies of pediatric patients 1 month to less than 17 years of age for the treatment of partial-onset seizures, and was similar to the safety profile in adult patients with partial-onset seizures.2,10

-In adult adjunctive placebo-controlled trials, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
+In adult adjunctive placebo-controlled trials for partial-onset seizures, the most common adverse reactions (≥10% and greater than placebo) were dizziness, headache, nausea, and diplopia.
 In the adult monotherapy clinical trial, adverse reactions were generally similar to those observed and attributed to drug in adjunctive placebo-controlled trials, with the exception of insomnia (observed at a higher rate of ≥2%).2

-The safety profile of VIMPAT as adjunctive therapy in pediatric patients was further confirmed in a placebo-controlled trial.1
+The safety profile of VIMPAT as adjunctive therapy in pediatric patients was further confirmed in a placebo-controlled trial.10

 Trial enrolled 343 pediatric patients ≥4 to <17 years of age with partial-onset seizures taking 1 to ≤3 concomitant AEDs.